keram79/viper/docs/source/usage/web.rst

     **POST /file/add_url**

-        Submit a url to Viper.
+        Submit a file via a URL to Viper.

         **Example request**::